-SIM has published MLIS Competencies on our website.
+SIM has published MI Competencies on our website.
 Instructors are integrating the competencies into course content, and students are encouraged to reflect on these competencies throughout their program.

 Most Practicum students will have completed their first year of the program when they embark on their placement, and will not be expected to have achieved the competencies as expressed.
 However, we will expect students to reflect on these competencies during their placement, and in their Practicum report.

 We draw supervisors’ attention to the competencies simply to illustrate the competencies with which the school is aiming to equip students/graduates.
 Familiarization with the competencies might also help supervisors shape the placement experience.

 To offer a placement contact Janet Music, MI Program Coordinator.